Openhab-Nodes/website/content/en/developer/frontend_maintenance.md

 ### Forms or Text
 Every configuration, ranging from Addons, Things, Properties, Rules (also Scenes, Scheduled Actions), are editable via forms and dialogs as well as in a textual view mode.
 The latter allows search &amp; replace, copy &amp; paste batch editing.

 If new objects and components are introduced, textual configuration should always be considered!
 Syntax highlighting and validation happens via the vscode editor support for JsonSchema.
-Every configuration in openHAB X must reqister a corresponding JsonSchema and that is queried for.
+Every configuration in OHX must reqister a corresponding JsonSchema and that is queried for.

 Vscodes support for YAML, TOML and JSON is used to offer the user a choice during editing and changing between those formats.